0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/intro-t1-prover.md

-The Polygon Type-1 Prover is a zk-evm proving component used for creating proofs on your ZK-EVM chain.
+The Polygon Type 1 Prover is a zk-evm proving component used for creating proofs on your ZK-EVM chain.
 It has been developed in collaboration with the Toposware team.

 ## Get started